tidyverse/dplyr/revdep/problems-v0.5.0.md

 checking re-building of vignette outputs ...
 WARNING Error in re-building vignettes:
   ...
-Warning in engine$weave(file, quiet = quiet, encoding = enc) :
-  Pandoc (>= 1.12.3) and/or pandoc-citeproc not available.
-Falling back to R Markdown v1.

-Attaching package: 'dplyr'

 The following objects are masked from 'package:stats':

     filter, lag